Sea-level curve

-The sea-level curve is the representation of the changes of the sea level throughout the geological history.
+The sea-level curve (also known as the eustatic curve) is the representation of the changes of the sea level relative to present day mean sea level as gleaned from the stratigraphic record throughout the geological history.

 The first such curve is the Vail curve or Exxon curve.
-The names of the curve refer to the fact that in 1977 a team of Exxon geologists from Esso Production Research headed by Peter Vail published a monograph on global eustatic sea-level changes.
+The names of the curve refer to the fact that in 1977 a team of Exxon geologists from Esso Production Research headed by Peter Vail published a monograph on seismic stratigraphic principles and global (eustatic)) sea-level changes.
 Their sea-level curve was based on seismic and biostratigraphic data accumulated during petroleum exploration.

 The Vail curve (and the monograph itself) was the subject of debate among geologists, because it was based on undisclosed commercially confidential stratigraphic data, and hence not independently verifiable.
-Because of this, there were later efforts to establish a sea-level curve based on non-commercial data.
+Because of this, there were later efforts to establish a sea-level curve based on non-commercial, public domain data from outcrops exposed on land and thus verifiable by other researchers.